gsoules/AvantElements/README.md

 Identifier, validate: DigitalArchive, validateIdentifier Accession #, validate: Gcihs, validateAccesssionNumber Rights, filter: DigitalArchive, filterRights
+<item>, validate: DigitalArchive, validateItem
 <item>, save: Gcihs, saveItem
 ```

+Notes
+* `<item>, validate` is called before the item is saved.
+Use this callback to perform validation that can result in an
+error that prevents the item from being saved.
+For example, to validate that the Subject value is consistent with the
+Type value.
+* `<item>, save` is called after the item is saved and cannot be used to report an error.
+Use this callback to
+execute logic such as updating a table in the database.

 ## Warning